ELIXIR-IIB-training/website/_posts/2017-12-05-Curation_workshop-Roma.md

 date_start:   2017-12-05
 date_end:   2017-12-07
 venue: Roma, Italy
-description: The curation workshop on molecular and causal interactions is organized under the ELIXIR Italy training program and the ELIXIR-EXCELERATE project.
+description: The curation workshop on molecular and causal interactions is organized by the University of Rome Tor Vergata under the ELIXIR Italy training program and the ELIXIR-EXCELERATE project.
 The workshop will bring together the main European protagonists in the landscape of manually curated molecular and causal interactions databases.
 ---

 <table border="0" width="300">